hauten/MondayWorkshop/README.md

 README.md
-Read this first, if you can get this far.
+Read this first, assuming you have gotten this far.
+If you have, then you are using Git at the command line to manange version control.
+And then you have to go through the same steps to commit and publish.